 4. GRANDMASTER’S PALACE AND THE PALACE ARMOURY

-Dating from the 16th century, the Grandmaster’s Palace is the largest palace in Valletta and one of the first buildings that were built in the city.
+Dating back to the 16th century, the Grandmaster’s Palace is the largest palace in Valletta and one of the first buildings that were built in the city.
 Let me tell you one thing – this place has been through a lot.

 After serving as the residence of the Grand Masters of the Order of St. John, it was also the Governor’s Palace during the British rule and the seat of the Parliament of Malta.
 Nowadays, it’s the Office of the President of Malta.